Educate

 Our regular school program includes a one-hour tour of Tate House, and we also offer longer programs that include hands-on experiences with reproduction 18th century objects similar to those that may have been used by the Tate family in the 1700s.

-Regular tours are $8 per student, and teachers and chaperones are invited to accompany students at the same rate.
-We recommend one adult per 10 students, and can generally accommodate up to 50 students per tour.
-For longer program offerings contact Executive Director Holly K. Hurd.
+Regular tours are $8 per student, and one teacher (or chaperone) per 10 students is invited to join at the same rate.
+We can generally accommodate up to 50 students per tour and ask for a ratio of 1/10 for students/teachers (or chaperones) for regular tours.
+For longer program offerings or to schedule a tour, please contact Executive Director Holly K. Hurd.

 Tate House Trunk